2020-21 NHL Trade Tracker - NHL Rumors

 Last year there were 32 trades made on trade deadline day, with 55 players being involved.
-This year the NHL trade deadline is expected to be much quieter.
+This year the NHL trade deadline is expected to be a little quieter.

 The number of trades made on deadline day over the past seven seasons.